flame-engine/flame/doc/tutorials/platformer/step_4.md

 ![Ground Blocks](../../images/tutorials/platformer/Step4Ground.jpg)

 You might say, but wait!
 Ember is in the middle of the ground and that is correct because Ember's `Anchor` is set to center.
-This is ok and we will be addressing this in the next [chapter](step_5.md) where we will be adding movement and collisions to Ember!
+This is ok and we will be addressing this in [](step_5.md) where we will be adding movement and collisions to Ember!